A unified diagrammatic approach to topological fixed point models: Topological order in 3+1 dimensions

 \section{Topological order in \texorpdfstring{$3+1$}{3+1} dimensions}

-In this section, we will sketch two liquids for topological order in $3+1$ dimensions.
-One is a very straight-forward liquid based on \emph{simplicial complexes}, and the other one is analogous to the face-edge liquid in $2+1$ dimensions, with volumes and faces being represented by atoms.
+In this section, we sketch two liquids for topological order in $3+1$ dimensions.
+One is a very straight-forward liquid based on \emph{simplicial complexes}, and the other one is analogous to the face-edge liquid in $2+1$ dimensions, with volumes and faces being represented by tensors.